Educator Preparation Provider Partnerships

 Effective partnerships between education preparation providers (EPPs) and districts are an important component of the department’s strategic plan to strengthen educator development.
-In 2014, The State Board of Education (SBE) revised the Educator Preparation Policy 5.504 to require EPPs to develop formalized partnership agreements with their district partners.
-These partnership agreements detail how they will collaborate to ensure that candidates meet the district needs (demographic and skill-specific) and how educator and instructional leader candidates will participate in high-quality clinical experiences.
+In 2014, the State Board of Education revised the Tennessee Educator Preparation Policy (5.504) to require EPPs to develop formalized partnership agreements with their district partners.

 The following partnership agreement tools and guidelines are now available for EPP use when executing partnership agreements with school districts:

 Primary Partnership Agreement - Establishes how an EPP and primary partner district will collaboratively engage to meet key partnership expectations.
 EPPs must have a primary partnership agreement with at least one district where candidates are placed for any portion of their clinical experience.

 State-Recognized Partnership Agreement – Establishes the roles and responsibilities of EPP faculty and district staff regarding the delivery of candidate support and evaluation.
 EPPs must have a state-recognized partnership agreement with all districts where educator and instructional leader candidates are placed for any portion of their clinical experience if there is not a current primary partnership agreement.

 Contact Educator.Preparation@tn.gov with questions related to primary and state-recognized partnership agreements.